jimorc/jsdr/PROJECT_BUILD_INSTRUCTIONS.md

 ## MacOS

-You will need a number of tools to build the jSDR project.
+You will need a number of tools to build the jsdr project.
 The following terminal commands show how to install them.
 It assumes that you have already installed [Homebrew](https://brew.sh/) on your system.